sbip-sg/fabric-cosmos-ibc-demo/README.md

 # IBC Sample Between Hyperledger Fabric and Cosmos

 This project is a sample for blockchain interoperability between Hyperledger Fabric and Cosmos-based blockchain using [Fabric-IBC](https://github.com/datachainlab/fabric-ibc) and [Relayer](https://github.com/datachainlab/relayer).

 As a subject, token transfer using ICS-20 is used.

+Fork @ SBIP.

 ## Build